-Supreme Court upholds Arizona voting laws a lower court found were unfair to minorities
+Supreme Court upholds Arizona voting laws that lower court found were unfair to minorities

 Lower courts are working through how to apply the law in these new challenges.

-In Arizona, Democrats challenged the two provisions on out of precinct voting and ballot collection.
+In Arizona, Democrats challenged the two provisions on out-of-precinct voting and ballot collection.
 A district judge held a trial and upheld them.
 A panel of the U.S. Court of Appeals for the 9th Circuit agreed with that decision on a 2-to-1 vote.

 But a larger panel of the 9th Circuit stepped in, and said that the way the provisions were applied in Arizona disproportionately affected Black and Hispanic voters.

-Those judges said that the state changed locations of voting places more often in minority communities, leading to voter confusion, and that the rates of discarded out of precinct (OOP) votes were far higher in Arizona than in other states.
-Arizona throws out the entire ballot, even if some races — governor, for instance — are not affected by the voter’s precinct location.
+Those judges said that the state changed locations of voting places more often in minority communities, leading to voter confusion, and that the rates of discarded out-of-precinct (OOP) votes were far higher in Arizona than in other states.
+Arizona throws out the entire ballot, even if some races — for governor, for instance — are not affected by the voter’s precinct location.

 Democrats said that between 2008 and 2016, Arizona discarded 38,335 OOP ballots in general elections, all of which were cast by registered, eligible voters.